-- Papers with a maximum length of 16 pages are accepted for the review process.
+- Papers with a maximum length of 16 pages (including references) are accepted for the review process.

 - Beneath the paper up to 10 MB of appendix or additional materials (e.g. proofs, audio, images, video, data, or source code) can be uploaded.

 Is it allowed to put submitted paper on arxiv?